-Armed with little more than her experience and a belief in the transformative power of high-quality preschool, Thomsen is now seeking a venue to launch a mixed-income preschool like no other.
+Armed with her experience and a belief in the transformative power of high-quality preschool, Thomsen is now seeking a venue to launch a mixed-income preschool like no other.

 "At no other time in a person's life does the brain develop as rapidly as during the first years," wrote David Kirp, author of "The Sandbox Investment," a book Thomsen carries in her tote bag to share with anyone who will listen.

 Even as scholars have documented the lasting advantages of high-quality preschool, Thomsen -- who taught for many years at Stanford's Bing Nursery School and Menlo Atherton Cooperative Nursery School -- observes what she views as a growing "opportunity gap" for local babies.

 "I just see the socioeconomic divide in this community becoming greater and greater, not less and less," she said.